lunachtic/React/TICTACTOE/tictactoe-v2/README.md

 # React TICTACTOE V2

-This Project was make by reference de Tutorial of website: https://youtu.be/PVCrq8rBXE4
+This Project was make by reference de Tutorial of website: https://youtu.be/PVCrq8rBXE4, with some updates

 # Getting Started with Create React App